-Paying off your mortgage early is one goal that seems impossible and out of reach for many people, but in truth, most people can conquer the task with a little determination.
+Paying off your mortgage early is one goal that seems impossible and out of reach for many people, but in truth, most people can conquer the task with a little determination, plus they can easily get one of the commercial bridge loans to pay it off.
 It’s currently the number one financial goal my husband and I have set for ourselves, and we’ve done everything we can to get our mortgage balance as low as possible.

 We haven’t always been on that path, though.
 The last house we owned was far too big for us and not in a great area of town.
 Luckily, we were able to sell it and break even when we did.

 After a frustrating and harried search for a new home, we stumbled upon a foreclosure property out in the country that was far less money than we intended to spend (although it needed some work), and we decided to make some changes to our finances by simply downsizing.
 It was almost a hasty decision since we had to be out of our old house so quickly, but it’s one that I’m so glad we made.

 Downsizing our house also allowed us to downsize our mortgage, and that’s the biggest reason we are where we are today, almost completely debt free, including our mortgage.

 Although I typically don’t talk about it in person to many people, I do like to write about it on my own blog, and I’ve found that people love to learn tips as to how we are doing it.
 Paying down your mortgage is a popular topic in the personal finance world!

 We already know that refinancing may not always be the answer to help you pay down your mortgage faster, especially if you already have a great rate.
 Instead, consider these tips I’ve personally used to pay down my mortgage quicker.